hoangph24/youtube-video-sharing-app-fe/README.md

 # YouTube Video Sharing App

 ## Introduction
 This is a React-based application that allows users to share and view YouTube videos.
-Key features include user authentication, video uploading, and a comment section for each video.
+Key features include user authentication, video uploading, and management for each video.

 ## Prerequisites
 - Node.js (v20 or later)